datatrail-jhu/00_intro/README.md

-# Introduction to Chromebook Data Science
+# Introduction to Cloud-based Data Science

 - Welcome (done)
 - What is data science